 - Similar to the school expectation, students will be required to perform a daily self-assessment.
-Students who are symptomatic, are ill, or have come in close contact with, including within their household, someone who is ill with a suspected or positive COVID-19 in the past 14 days, are not permitted to board the school bus. - For students in JK to Grade 3 masks are not required but are strongly encouraged. - Students will be assigned a specific seat on the bus.
+Students who are symptomatic, are ill, or have come in close contact with, including within their household, someone who is ill with a suspected or positive COVID-19 in the past 14 days, are not permitted to board the school bus. - Students will be assigned a specific seat on the bus.
 More than one (1) student may be required to share a seat while riding the school bus.
 The hierarchy of multiple students to a seat will be: family members, students in the same school in the same grade, other combinations as required. - Hand sanitizer will be made available for use on each school bus.
 Although use is not required to board the bus, practicing good hand-hygiene is strongly encouraged each time a bus is boarded. - > In the event that a student becomes ill with COVID-19-like symptoms while on the bus, the student will be isolated, as space allows.
-If the student was not wearing a mask, one will be provided and will be required to be worn. - ) Information about rider expectations will be provided to all students that are eligible for transportation and posted in buses. - Physical distancing on a school bus will likely not be possible.
-The use of non-medical masks for students in grades 4-12 will be a requirement while riding the bus and shall be provided by the student's parent(s).
+If the student was not wearing a mask, one will be provided and will be required to be worn.

+- > Information about rider expectations will be provided to all students that are eligible for transportation and posted in buses. - Physical distancing on a school bus will likely not be possible.
+The use of non-medical masks for students in JK-12 will be a requirement while riding the bus and shall be provided by the student's parent(s).
 Exceptions will be made for students with medical conditions or specials needs that prevent masking.
-Students in JK - grade 3 will be strongly encouraged to wear a face covering while riding the bus.